 Supervisory Assessments.
 California-chartered banks are required to pay supervisory assessments to the DFPI to fund its operations.
 The amount of the assessment paid by a California bank to the DFPI is calculated on the basis of the institution's total assets, including consolidated subsidiaries, as reported to the DFPI.
-During the year ended December 31, 2020, the Bank paid supervisory assessments to the DFPI totaling \$164,000.
+During the years ended December 31, 2021 and 2020, the Bank paid supervisory assessments to the DFPI totaling \$201,000 and \$164,000, respectively.